jytime/Sudoku-Solver/readme.md

 - YALMIP Toolbox, available in the folder YALMIP-master(from https://yalmip.github.io/download/)
 - A connected camera (resolution >= 1920*1080)

-## Common Problems
+## Notes

 - If your webcam is inaccessible, we provide some test images.
 You can feed provided images into the function 'sudokuBrain.m' to check the performance.
 We have provided 6 testing images in '.\Sudokun_Matlab\Testimage'.
 - Please add the folder 'YALMIP-master' to the Matlab's path.
 - If your computer is under MacOs platform, please change the 'winvideo' to 'macvideo' in the file 'Webcam_gui.m'.
 Please refer to Matlab's inbuilt function webcam() for more information.
 - Please guarantee a normal illuminance for testing.

-## Notes

-The testing computer is Microsoft Surface Pro4.
+- The testing computer is Microsoft Surface Pro4.
 The default camera is 'Microsoft Camera Rear'.